digitalsleuth/WIN-FOR/README.md

 The installation methods are:

-- Win-FOR Customizer **COMING SOON**: graphical interface to click and choose which items you want, and to enter the settings you need
+- Win-FOR Customizer: graphical interface to click and choose which items you want, and to enter the settings you need
-- winfor-cli.exe: a command-line tool, requiring execution from an Administrator command prompt
+- winfor-cli.exe: a command-line tool, requiring execution from an Administrator command prompt **SOON TO BE DEPRECATED**
-- winfor-cli.ps1: a PowerShell based tool, exactly the same as the command-line exe, but requires an Administrator PowerShell prompt and to have the `Set-ExecutionPolicy Bypass` parameter set
+- winfor-cli.ps1: a PowerShell based tool, exactly the same as the command-line exe, but requires an Administrator PowerShell prompt and to have the `Set-ExecutionPolicy Bypass` parameter set **SOON TO BE DEPRECATED**

 Check out the [Releases](https://github.com/digitalsleuth/WIN-FOR/releases) section for the most up-to-date installers.